Calder Foundation

 The popular acceptance of Alexander Calder’s work can be partially attributed to its accessibility.
 This accessibility has, perhaps, given rise to an overly simplified understanding of his art, which in turn has minimized his intellectual achievement.
 One aspect of this simplification is explored here in an examination of the way in which Calder titled his works.

-For Calder, titles were simply a way to easily differentiate one piece from the next: “A title is just like the license place on the back of a car.
+For Calder, titles were simply a way to easily differentiate one piece from the next: “A title is just like the license plate on the back of a car.
 You use it to say which one you’re talking about.”[1]
 Many of the titles assigned during the nineteen-forties even resembled the system used on license plates.
 The title 1R-4N-XW describes, in Calder’s particular short-hand mix of algebraic notation with English and French color names, a mobile with one red, four black (noir) and an open number of white elements.
 This system ended when the quantity of sculptures increased and it became difficult to recall a specific work based upon these codes.

 Calder then shifted to titles of relation derived from some aspect of the artwork, a pertinent location, a person’s name or some other association.
 These titles were extemporaneous; a candid example of Calder’s impromptu manner can be seen in the film Calder, un portrait[2] wherein Calder is titling pieces while they are being registered at the Galerie Maeght in 1968.
 However, these relational titles can be a handicap to aesthetic observation, interpretation and appreciation if they are used as a guide for comprehending the work.
 Unlike some artists who imbue their art with insightful titles, Calder was not concerned with explanations.
 He did not intend his titles to be used as keys for interpretation; rather he wanted people to commune directly with an object, to appreciate it or not.